eron93br/eron93br/README.md

 I’m currently learning more about machine learning techniques and data science applied to finance.

+# Research Projects

+- carOBD database

+carOBD is a open-source repository, that describes an OBD-II dataset adquired during my master thesis *If you use PLEASE CITE MY ARTCILE AS REFERENCE OF THE DATABASE*.
+The work of my master thesis (`Detecting Anomalies in the Engine Coolant Sensor Using One-Class Classifiers`) are available ate [IEEE](https://ieeexplore.ieee.org/abstract/document/8891367).

 # Colaboration

 Please feel free to contact/ask me about IoT with hardware/firmware development.
 I'm also a member of The Things Network community in my city, Recife-PE, Brazil.

-# Research

-- carOBD database

-carOBD is a open-source repository, that describes an OBD-II dataset adquired during my master thesis *If you use PLEASE CITE MY ARTCILE AS REFERENCE OF THE DATABASE*.
-The work of my master thesis (`Detecting Anomalies in the Engine Coolant Sensor Using One-Class Classifiers`) are available ate [IEEE](https://ieeexplore.ieee.org/abstract/document/8891367).

 <!--
 **eron93br/eron93br** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.